mazzinilab/mazzinilab.github.io/_pages/team.md

 <i class="glyphicon glyphicon-envelope"></i> <azimmer@mail.sfsu.edu>

-<p> Alyssa is a new Master of Science candidate in the NSF sponsored RIPTIDES program (Estuary & Ocean Science Center, SFSU), starting in the Fall 2018. </p>
+<p>Alyssa is a Master of Science candidate in the NSF sponsored <a href='https://riptides.sfsu.edu/'>RIPTIDES</a> program (Estuary & Ocean Science Center, SFSU), and has a BA degree in Earth Sciences from San Francisco State University.</p>

+<p>MS Thesis: <i> Co-variability of Marine Heat Waves in San Francisco Bay and the Gulf of the Farallones.</i></p>

 </div>
 </div>
 </div>